 The EU Pharmaceutical Package: Introduction to Changes

-The revised regulations impact all industry stakeholders for marketed and drug development, with the extent dependent on the type and stage of development.
-(An important note for stakeholders: There is still a window opportunity to provide additional comments and suggest improvements before final adoption.)
+The revised regulations impact all industry stakeholders for marketing and drug development, with the extent dependent on the type and stage of development.

-One of the specific objectives of the EU Pharmaceutical Package looks to “all patients across the EU have timely and equitable access to safe, effective, and affordable medicines” (Commission Regulation (EC) 2023/0132 (COD) p.
+One of the specific objectives of the EU Pharmaceutical Package is to “make sure all patients across the EU have timely and equitable access to safe, effective, and affordable medicines” (Commission Regulation (EC) 2023/0132 (COD) p.
 2) and includes:

 - One new regulation that merges: